Intellectual property and research commercialisation governance

 Imperial College London provides skills development as well as physical infrastructure for an ecosystem to support entrepreneurial activity for its whole community.
 The university, alongside its commercialisation partner, Imperial Innovations Ltd (a subsidiary of Touchstone Innovations plc), provide staff and students with training to improve their effectiveness as inventors and company officers.
 The university provides access to physical real estate to enable startup companies (from inside and outside the College) to develop.
 At its White City Campus, Imperial provides lab and office space for co-location of large corporates, startup companies, SMEs, service organisations, and academia – enabling effective exchange of people and technology with a view to accelerating the societal impact of the fruits of its research.

-Imperial has established new facilities, including the Enterprise Lab, Imperial College Advanced Hackspace and the Invention Rooms, for experiential learning for students, alumni and staff in the field of entrepreneurship and technology development, promoting the exploration of ideas and formation of teams, pre-company.
+Imperial has established new facilities, including the Imperial College Advanced Hackspace and the Invention Rooms, for experiential learning for students, alumni and staff in the field of entrepreneurship and technology development, promoting the exploration of ideas and formation of teams, pre-company.
 The Enterprise Lab together with other initiatives across Imperial encourages entrepreneurial students to participate by running competitions with cash prizes to invest in the winning team’s business ideas.

 IP commercialisation is provided by Imperial Innovations and is progressed by the highly skilled and experienced staff of the company which has funds for registering and prosecuting patents and dedicated teams for licensing and creating spinouts.